Halloween in Transylvania with Vlad the Impaler- the full Dracula Tour

 Day 3, Poiana Brasov – Bran – Sighisoara

 Explore Transylvania’s symbol, Bran Castle .
 The edifice owes its fame both to its unique charm and to the myth Bram Stoker created around Dracula.
 Documentary evidence of the castle dates back as far as 1377.
 Close to the castle there is a shrine set in the wall of a mountain which once sheltered the heart of Queen Maria of Romania.

 Your next stop is the Medieval Saxon City of Brasov.
 The most famous landmark of Brasov is the Black Church , the largest gothic edifice in South – Eastern Europe.

 Next stop, a UNESCO World Heritage Site, Sighisoara Medieval Citadel.
 Founded by Saxons during the 12th century, Sighisoara still stands as one of Europe ’s most beautiful and still inhabited fortified cities.
 Sighisoara is also the place where Vlad the Impaler, known as Dracula, was born.
 Accommodate in a charming 3* hotel located in the heart of the medieval citadel and enjoy a Saxon dinner.

-The Witch Trial will reveal the medieval ritualsof judgment for a witch testing the courage of the guests.
 We will introduce the guests to the gypsy rhythm as well as the melodious and cheerful Romanian songs.
 The traditional Scarf dance will bring everyone to the dancing floor!
 Close to midnight will all step out to watch the moon-there will be a contest with howling at the moon!